 Webinar: Mobile App Strategy

 If your radio station needs a mobile app, or if it needs a better app, our sister company, jācapps, is happy to help out.
-Next month, we’ll be teaming up with them for a webinar on mobile app strategy.
-Please join us!
+We recently teamed up with them to host a webinar on mobile app strategy.
+Check it out!